pdl/jtl/spec/draft.md

 - The `templates` attribute expects only remplates to be returned.
 - In the `test` attribute of an instruction, only a single true or false value is permitted.

 Instructions may specify further restrictions on allowable values resulting from evaluation.
+In such cases an error will be thrown.

 ## Productive Instructions